elsevierlabs-os/soda/docs/installation.md

     $ cd src/main/scripts
     $ ./bulk_load.sh lexicon_name /path/to/input_file.tsv num_workers

-The classpath is based on a working sbt setup, with paths to JAR files pointing to the underlying ivy2 cache.
-If you have a different repository structure for your JAR files, this may need customization for your use.
+__NOTE__: The classpath is based on a working sbt setup, with paths to JAR files pointing to the underlying ivy2 cache.
+If you have a different repository structure for your JAR files, this is very likely to need customization for your use.

 ----

 ### Running SoDA local tests

 Scala tests can be run using SBT and Python sodaclient tests can be run using nose.
+Note that you need a running Solr instance and a SoDA instance for the tests to run successfully.

+Bring up Solr if not already running.

+    $ cd ${SOLR_HOME}
+    $ bin/solr start

+Bring up SoDA in sbt using sbt's built-in Jetty server.

     $ cd ${SODA_HOME}
-    $ sbt test
+    $ sbt
+    sbt> jetty:start

+Run the Scala unit tests within sbt as follows (or on a different terminal using `sbt test`).

+    sbt> test

+Summary information about the number of tests being run and run successfully will be printed on the console.
+It is expected that all tests pass.

+Next on a different terminal, navigate to the `src/main/python` subdirectory.

-    $ cd src/main/python
+    $ cd ${SODA_HOME}/src/main/python
-    $ nosetests tests
+    $ nosetests sodaclient_test.py

+Summary information about the number of tests being run and run successfully is printed on the console.
+As before, the expectation is that all tests pass.

+Finally, you can turn off the built-in Jetty server and exit sbt.

+    sbt> jetty:stop
+    sbt> exit
+    $

+Shut down Solr if not already shut down.

+    $ cd ${SOLR_HOME}
+    $ bin/solr stop